9 Dating mistakes to avoid in the early stages of dating. Plus, how to fix any dating mistake as quickly as possible. So

 There’s a few ways you can self sabotage.
 One is through how you use and engage with others though your technology.
 Via the dating apps, your smart phone and social media.

 This looks like, trying to read into someone’s texts and texting habits.
-What it means or doesn’t mean, the time in between texts and the texts themselves.
+What it means or doesn’t mean.
+Over analyzing the time in between texts and the texts themselves.
 Riding highs and lows all day long.

 Another way you might self sabotage, is by spending time, on social media platforms endlessly stalking a potential new love interests Facebook, LinkedIn, Instagram or TikTok profile.
 Resulting in, stirring up some major insecurities.
 Causing you to be even more anxious about the relationship than you were before.

 The other behaviour that can totally crash your budding romance?

 Letting fear based thinking take over.

 Worrying about what they said or didn’t say, when he’ll call.
 Worrying about how the date went, or what you should or shouldn’t have said, worn or done on that date etc.